-- Ability to pull boats weighing up to 450 pounds in and out of the water and across soft sand with the help of another instructor.
+- Ability to pull boats weighing up to 450 pounds in and out of the water and across soft sand with the help of other instructors.

-- Ability to drive a boat in order to drive chase boats during sailing classes, after a training and check-out process.
+- Ability to drive a support boat during sailing classes, after a training and check-out process.

 - Lift, carry and move heavy objects when necessary.

 - Be able to respond to emergency situations by utilizing Waterfront Lifeguard training and providing the leadership necessary to enact the Emergency Action Plan.

 Note: This job description is not intended to be all-inclusive.
 Staff may perform other related duties as required to meet the ongoing needs of the organization.
 Management reserves the right to add, modify, change or rescind work assignments and to make reasonable accommodations as needed.

-- Full meals at the CIMI Dining Hall when kitchen is in operation
+2. Full meals at the Dining Hall when the kitchen is in operation.

-- Opportunity to sail great boats in a great sailing environment
+4. Opportunity to sail boats in a unique sailing environment.

-- Opportunity to check out powerboats and diving gear in accordance with company policy
+5. Opportunity to use boats and camp gear in accordance with company policy.

-- Opportunity to live and work in a beautiful mountain and ocean environment
+6. Opportunity to live and work in a beautiful island environment.